barbazul/1kfa/mod_guide_player.md

 The number of charges a magic item *currently* has is tracked by keeping green cards underneath it.

-When a magic item loses a charge, remove a green card from the item card and place it in the supply.
-When there are no more green cards on top of it, it is *depleted* and cannot be used.
+When a magic item loses a charge, take one of the green cards and place it back in the supply.
+When there are no more green cards underneath it, it is *depleted* and cannot be used.

  ![Capacity gauge](images/component_card_capacity.png)